Chase United Airlines Credit Card Offers

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!

 Chase and United have a suite of co-branded credit cards.
-A couple of months ago, we saw some limited time welcome offers rolled out on the personal versions of these cards.
-I wanted to post a reminder of these deals, as they’re due to expire soon.
+We’ve just seen some great new limited time welcome offers rolled out on the personal versions of these cards.
+I wanted to go over the details of these offers, as this could be a great reason to pick up a United card.

 Chase United MileagePlus credit card offers

 Chase and United are offering elevated bonuses on their suite of personal co-branded credit cards.
-Note that you’re potentially eligible for the bonuses on each of these cards, and Chase’s typical application rules, including the 5/24 rule, apply.
+Note that you’re potentially eligible for the bonuses on each of these cards, and Chase’s typical application rules apply.
 Let’s go over all the details.

 United Club Infinite Card: 80K miles